is having to choose between

 offered a subtle bow.

-The blackness covering a majority of the forward screen became
+The blackness covering most of the forward screen became animated,

 “And it shall be a far greater pleasure when we meet in person,” he

-I was rarin’ to personally lure your princess back to
+rarin’ to personally lure your princess back to consciousness!
+What’s my

 Derian groaned, “I told you there was no sleeping spell.”